 What Caused the Truth Aquatics Dive Boat Fire?

-While the official cause of the Conception fire (or causes) will likely not be known for months, Baum, Hedlund, Aristei & Goldman attorney Clay Robbins III believes the investigation needs to address fundamental questions to give the victims’ families the answers they deserve.
+Investigators from the Santa Barbara County Sheriff and the National Transportation Safety Board (NTSB) are investigating the Truth Aquatics Conception fire.
+While the official cause of the Conception fire (or causes) will likely not be known for months, Baum Hedlund attorney Clay Robbins III believes the investigation needs to address fundamental questions to give the victims’ families the answers they deserve.

 Mr. Robbins is a veteran trial attorney with decades of experience litigating complex cases.
 He is currently representing several passengers injured while on a lava boat tour in Hawaii that ventured too close to an active lava flow from the Kilauea volcano in July 2018.
 Many passengers were injured when lava bombs rained down on them.
 He was also a certified diver for 20 years and conducted dozens upon dozens of dives either on his own boat or with outfits like the one that chartered the Conception.

 “In the Conception dive boat fire,” Robbins says, “there are fundamental questions that need to be answered: